redcross/dcsops/CONTRIBUTING.md

 encapsulating one logical changeset (that is, one group of related commits).
-Please try to keep changesets small and well-bounded: a branch should usually be short-lived, and should be turned into a PR, reviewed, and merged to `master` as soon as possible.
-Keeping branches short-lived reduces the likelihood of conflicts when it comes time to merge them back into master.
+Please try to keep changesets small and well-bounded: a branch should usually be short-lived, and should be turned into a PR, reviewed, and merged to `main` as soon as possible.
+Keeping branches short-lived reduces the likelihood of conflicts when it comes time to merge them back into main.

 When a branch is associated with an issue ticket, then the branch name should start with the issue number and then give a very brief summary,